New Flood Warning for Oxfordshire river

 The Environment Agency issues flood alerts and flood warnings when river levels rise.
 Flood warnings are the more serious of these.
-Detail on these different levels of alert/warning can be found here

 The current situation in Oxfordshire can be found here